Handpicked: The Best Wine Decanters for Every Occasion | Wine Enthusiast

 $99.95 Wine Enthusiast

-Best for Entertaining: WE Art Series Wine Tower Decanter Set
+WE Art Series Deluxe Wine Tower Decanter Set

 If this decanter were sentient, it would look at the WE Art Series Spiral model above and say, “hold my beer… er, wine.”
-This flashy set includes a wooden stand, glass funnel, spiral aerator and lipped decanter.
-Yes, its design is elaborate, but serves a purpose: It decants as well as aerates.
-Plus, it provides a showstopping visual that we imagine will get tongues wagging.
+This showy set includes a deluxe-sized lipped decanter, which holds nearly two full bottles of wine; as well as a glass funnel, spiral aerator, and wooden stand with a black-coated stainless steel drip tray.
+Yes, the design is elaborate, but it all serves a purpose: The showpiece decants as well as aerates.
+Plus, it provides an attention-grabbing visual that we imagine will get tongues wagging.

 $129.95 Wine Enthusiast